 Clinical Practicum provides majors who have satisfactorily completed all academic prerequisites experience in offering direct supervised clinical services to persons with speech, language and/or hearing disorders.
-These services are rendered primarily through the NSU Speech, Language and Hearing Center located on campus, although external practicum experiences may also be available Majors refine their therapeutic skills, as well as report writing skills for diagnostic reports, initial therapy plans, daily therapy plans. and progress reports. counseling Interviewing and procedures are reviewed.
+These services are rendered primarily through the NSU Speech, Language and Hearing Center located on campus, although external practicum experiences may also be available.
+Majors refine their therapeutic skills, as well as report writing skills for diagnostic reports, initial therapy plans, daily therapy plans, and progress reports.
+Interviewing and counseling procedures are reviewed.
 Students are expected to accumulate 20-30 hours of supervised clinical observations to satisfy the preliminary requirements for ASHA certification.

-418 One Credit SEMINAR TOPICS IN COMMUNICATION SCIENCES AND DISORDERS (E)
+SEMINAR TOPICS IN COMMUNICATION SCIENCES AND DISORDERS (E)